 PHOENIX — The jumbotron and screens the Suns set up for their draft party Thursday flipped to ESPN.
 The fans who filled up about three-quarters of Talking Stick Resort Arena’s lower bowl kept quiet.
 They didn’t move as the pre-draft montage flipped from Duke’s Marvin Bagley to Real Madrid’s Luka Doncic to Michigan State forward.

-BROOKLYN, N.Y. – For the first time in franchise history, the Phoenix Suns had the first pick at the NBA draft Thursday and they looked close to home, choosing the University of Arizona forward Deandre Ayton.
+BROOKLYN, N.Y. – For the first time in franchise history, the Phoenix Suns had the first pick at the NBA draft Thursday and they looked close to home, choosing the University of Arizona center Deandre Ayton.
 The choice came as no surprise to analysts who called it “the worst-kept secret” this year, to the characteristically.

 PHOENIX — Following his pre-draft workout with the Phoenix Suns, the one and only team he worked out for this offseason, the NBA draft’s No. 1 overall pick, Deandre Ayton, was asked which player’s game his most resembled.
 “Kevin Garnett,” Ayton said.
 Although most basketball pundits heralded Ayton as the top prospect in this year’s.